-While completing the CHC51015 Diploma of Counselling, you will learn how to work with clients on personal and psychological issues using established counselling methods.
+Learn how to work with clients on personal and psychological issues using established counselling methods.
 You will also use communication, micro-counselling and interview skills and draw on various counselling therapy techniques to assist clients.

 This interactive and supportive counselling course offers specialisations that will guide you through strategies when working with clients.
 Together with practical application, it will provide you with valuable real-life industry experience where you can also build upon the skills and knowledge learnt throughout the course.

 The diploma also provides transferable skills that will further strengthen work performance for those in human resources, education and community services.
 For those who want to specialise in counselling and psychotherapy, this course is also an excellent pathway to Higher Education.

 Australis College is an approved provider of counselling training by the International Institute for Complementary Therapists.

 Australis College is also recognised by the Australian Community Counselling Association for the CHC51015 Diploma of Counselling.
 Please refer to the ACCA website for more information regarding the Association, its Services and Membership.

 Australis has partnered with Griffith University to create an articulation agreement for credit in the Bachelor of Psychological Sciences (40 CP) and Bachelor of Counselling (30 CP).